 HOW DO TWINS OCCUR?

 During the process of conception, a single egg is released by the ovaries to wait for fertilization in the fallopian tubes.
 If sperm are released into a woman’s vagina, they will travel through the cervix, uterus into the fallopian tubes.
-This where sperm join with an egg to fertilize it.
-This fertilized egg then travels downinto the uterus, where it embeds itself into the uterine wall and begins to grow.
+This is where sperm joins with an egg to fertilize it.
+This fertilized egg then travels down into the uterus, where it embeds itself into the uterine wall and begins to grow.
 Twins can occur in these early stages of fertilization.
-There are two different types of twins that can form:
+Two different types of twins can form:

 - Identical Twins: Identical twins are extremely rare.
 They form when the single fertilized egg splits in early pregnancy and develops into two fetuses.
-The twins may share the same placenta, but usually have separate amniotic sacs.
+The twins may share the same placenta but usually have separate amniotic sacs.
 Since identical twins come from the same sperm and egg, they will look exactly alike.
-They are always the same sex, have the same physical features and the same blood type.
+They are always the same sex, have the same physical features, and have the same blood type.